 If your ancestor moved around, watch for the names of relatives, neighbors and other locals to appear with him in different locations in earlier or later censuses.
 In the early 1800s, many people migrated in family groups and settled where others from their old hometown settled.

 Reading early census records can be tricky because headers on each page weren’t always present or legible.
-Download free worksheets for every US census here.
-These worksheets can help you organize your census findings and work with them more easily.
+Our worksheets can help you organize your census findings and work with them more easily.

 Try to put names to the tick marks by comparing census records with other details you have about the family.
 For example, a tick mark for an elderly female in a younger man’s household may be a mother or mother-in-law.
 Next, compare census results over decades to reveal developments in a family.
 A household newly listed under a woman’s name suggests recent widowhood.
 A young couple living near an older family with the same surname may be part of that family’s next generation.
 Follow up in other records to confirm or refute those theories.

 First, see what vital resources do exist for that place and time.
-Search online and consult a reference such as The Family Tree Sourcebook (Family Tree Books) listing available records and contact information down to the county level.
-Our state and city guides can help, too; look for these here.
+Search online and consult a reference such as The Family Tree Sourcebook lists available records and contact information down to the county level.
+Our state and city guides can help, too.
 The FamilySearch Wiki is another resource.
 Enter the place name in the search box.
 A search for Cass County Missouri, for example, shows it was formed from Jackson County, has no known record losses, and first kept marriage records in 1836.
 (Check the Wiki for additional record types discussed later in this article, too.)